Another all-English Champions League final: The old European elite's worst nightmare come true | Goal.com

 "But UEFA will be judged on what it does next.
 You cannot support a system that ends up allowing the Super League founders to consolidate their power anyway.

-"There's a commitment from (UEFA president) Aleksander Ceferin to review the proposed Champions League reform by the end of the year, and when we met him last week, we made some clear demands.
+"There's a commitment from (UEFA president) Aleksander Ceferin to review the proposed Champions League reform by the end of the year, and when we met him two weeks ago, we made some clear demands.

 "The main one was to get rid of the places based on coefficients but we also don't want more European games, so we are very much opposed to the additional four matchdays."